-The outcome measures will provide a rich source of data across the sector for evaluation purposes, to facilitate discussions between service providers and contract managers, and ensure the client is at the centre of service delivery.
+The outcome measures will provide a rich source of data across the sector for evaluation purposes, to facilitate discussions between service provider and contract managers, and ensure the client is at the centre of service delivery.

 The Program Specifications will be revised as necessary as the SHS Outcomes Framework is further developed, in line with sector consultation and agreed changes.
-Please refer to the SHS Outcomes Framework Guide (Appendix 1) for more information.